 In this example, a DevOps engineer wants to ensure that transaction calls are getting distributed evenly to all the nodes in a tier.
-She goes to the Tiers & Nodes view, right-clicks on a tier, and chooses Correlate Metrics.
-Looking at the Calls Per Minute heatmap, she can immediately see that the band of performance is 20-22 calls per minute, but for some nodes, the rate is higher during certain intervals.
-She decides to investigate the relevant load balancer and finds that a simple misconfiguration is causing the device to distribute calls unevenly at certain times.
-Using heatmaps, she can identify and fix a minor issue before it has a significant impact on her team's mission-critical applications.
+The engineer accesses the Tiers & Nodes view, right-clicks a tier, and selects Correlate Metrics.
+Looking at the Calls Per Minute heatmap, the engineer can immediately see that the band of performance is 20-22 calls per minute, but for some nodes, the rate is higher during certain intervals.
+The engineer decides to investigate the relevant load balancer and finds that a simple misconfiguration is causing the device to distribute calls unevenly at certain times.
+Using heatmaps, they can identify and fix a minor issue before it has a significant impact on their team's mission-critical applications.

 Canary Deployment Testing

 A DevOps engineer is responsible for a four-tier e-commerce application.
 The Order-Tier has five nodes running version 1.0 of the service.
-She deploys a "canary" (version 1.1 of the service) on one node.
-Before she deploys 1.1 on all nodes, she wants to see if there is any performance degradation on this node.
+The engineer deploys a "canary" (version 1.1 of the service) on one node.
+Before the engineer deploys 1.1 on all nodes, they want to determine if there is any performance degradation on this node.

-She opens the Controller, go to the Tiers & Nodes view for the application of interest, right-clicks on the Order-Tier, and chooses Correlate Metrics.
-The Tier Metric Correlator appears.
+The engineer opens the Controller, accesses the Tiers & Nodes view for the application of interest, right-clicks the Order-Tier, and selects Correlate Metrics.
+The Tier Metric Correlator displays.

 The Transaction Outliers heatmap shows that some calls are outliers: Errors, Slow Calls, Very Slow Calls, or Stalled Calls whose response times are significantly higher than the band of performance for that tier.

-Her first question is: Are these outliers associated with our "canary node" (ORD-N1)?
-She drag-selects a set of these outliers.
+The first question is: Are these outliers associated with our "canary node" (ORD-N1)?
+The engineer drag-selects a set of these outliers.
 The Node Distribution in Selection pie chart (right) shows that all outliers are associated with the canary node.
 Clearly, the new code is not performing as well as the old code.

-Her next question is: Are any resource issues causing these outliers?
-To answer this question, she examines the Correlated Metrics heatmaps to look for metrics that correlate with the outliers on the canary node.
+The next question is: Are any resource issues causing these outliers?
+The engineer examines the Correlated Metrics heatmaps to look for metrics that correlate with the outliers on the canary node.
 Most heatmaps show no correlation.
 For example, CPU Busy% shows that all nodes stay within the band of performance of 0-20%.

 However, the CPU I/O Wait 95th Percentile(%) heatmap shows a strong correlation: All the metric outliers occur on the canary node, while all other nodes remain within the band of performance.

-To reduce the visual noise and highlight the correlations, she unchecks all the uncorrelated metrics.
-Her next step is to investigate and troubleshoot the underlying server.
-To drill down into the canary node, she double-clicks on the Server Distribution in Selection pie chart (bottom right).
+To reduce the visual noise and highlight the correlations, the engineer unchecks all the uncorrelated metrics.
+The next step is to investigate and troubleshoot the underlying server.
+To drill down into the canary node, they double-click on the Server Distribution in Selection pie chart (bottom right).

-The Server Dashboard for the canary node appears.
-She goes to the Volumes tab and sees that a lot of spikes in I/O operations and queue wait times.
-She decides that the canary code is not ready to deploy to the entire tier.
-She needs to re-examine the canary code, fix the regression, and re-test.
+The Server Dashboard for the canary node displays.
+The engineer selects the Volumes tab and sees many spikes in I/O operations and queue wait times.
+They decide that the canary code is not ready to deploy to the entire tier, and need to re-examine the canary code, fix the regression, and re-test.

 Enabling Tier Metric Correlation

-- Go to the Accounts page and select the account for which you want to enable this feature.
+- Access the Accounts page, and select the account for which you want to enable this feature.

-- Click Add Property in the accounting settings and add the following:
+- Select Add Property in the accounting settings and add:

 - To enable/disable reporting on the Controller, log in to the Controller administration console and set the

-- Right-click on the tier and choose Correlate Metrics.
-The Tier Metric Correlator appears.
+- Right-click the tier and select Correlate Metrics.
+The Tier Metric Correlator displays.